 Use Big Data to Engage Your People and Grow Your Church

-Big Data: A Proven way to Engage and Grow Your Church—and Create Long-Term Impact
+Data: A Proven Way to Engage and Grow Your Church—and Create Long-Term Impact

-In the article Christian America is in Decline, the author explains,
+In the article Christian America is in Decline, authors, Anthony B. Pinn and Tom Krattenmaker explain,

 “One reason so many are opting out of religion, or never opting in to begin with, is that churches are addressing the wrong questions.”

 In short, members leave because they feel their church doesn’t provide enough spiritual engagement.
-Some want more opportunities to serve, while others are looking for ways to solve frustrations or doubts.
-Many even feel church is irrelevant, and list that as the primary reason they leave, or never get involved in church.
+Some want more opportunities to serve, while others look for ways to solve frustrations or doubts.
+Many even feel church is irrelevant, and list the struggle to connect as the primary reason they leave—or never get involved at all.

-Keep reading to see more about how you can rethink the decline in church attendance.
-Then learn about big data and how you can use it to reach your communities and retain congregants.
+In this blog, you’ll be encouraged to rethink the decline in church attendance.
+Then learn about data and how you can use it to reach your communities and retain congregants.
+Let’s dive in.

 Churches that Adopt New Ways to Connect are Thriving

-“The typical church is not good at tracking data.
+Carl Kuhl of Outreach Magazine explains, “The typical church is not good at tracking data.
 We keep track of how big the offering is.
 We keep good track of attendance.
-But we honestly don’t use data well,” explains Carl Kuhl of Outreach Magazine.
+But we honestly don’t use data well.”

-The article, 7 Keys to Church Growth, states “Church members are one of the key customer groups in a church.
+Patricia of Smart Church Management writes in her article, 7 Keys to Church Growth, “Church members are one of the key customer groups in a church.
 Understanding their unique needs and ensuring their needs are met—within the scope of the vision—is critical to church growth.”

-Before we jump into the ways you can use big data in your church, let’s take a minute to discuss what big data is.
+Using data is an accurate and efficient way to gain insights about your people and make confident decisions, but before we jump into the ways you can use data in your church, let’s take a minute to discuss how data became big data.

-Google defines big data as “extremely large data sets that may be analyzed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”
+Similarly, big data is defined by Google as “extremely large data sets that may be analyzed to reveal patterns, trends, and associations, especially relating to human behavior and interactions.”

-Though the term is relatively new, the use of data to guide decisions is not.
-Ancient tribespeople tracked data by carving notches in bones or sticks to calculate trading activities or determine how long their supplies would last.
+Though the terms are relatively new, the idea of using data to guide decisions is not.
+In fact, data-informed decision making dates back to ancient cultures.
+Ancient tribespeople tracked data by carving notches in bones or sticks, calculating trade activities, and determining how long their supplies would last.

-In the 1660s John Graunt collected mortality data and analyzed it to determine the frequency of various causes of death.
+In the 1660s, John Graunt collected mortality data and analyzed it to determine the frequency of various causes of death.
 He used that same data to refute the idea that the bubonic plague spreads by contagion.
 He even theorized an early warning system for the plague.
 Though mortality information had been collected for years, Graunt was the first to use the information to make connections to disease and population.
+The key here is that he used the data.

-Today analysts use big data to predict heart disease or the spread of malaria and, of course, to track buying habits and encourage new purchases.
-But, just as John Graunt used data to draw conclusions to certain illnesses and disease, the data collected today does little good if it’s not acted upon.
+Today, analysts use data to predict heart disease or the spread of malaria and, of course, to track buying habits and encourage new purchases.
+But, just as John Graunt used data to draw conclusions to certain illnesses and disease, the data collected today does little good if it doesn’t drive action.

-We consciously, or subconsciously, match our reactions to the information we have available, in other words Know & Match.
+We consciously, or subconsciously, match our reactions to the information we have available.
+Another way to think of this is through the idea of “know and match.”
 The more we know, the better we’re able to match our responses.
 For example, when you connect to your weather app you know the forecast and can match your clothing or activities accordingly.
 You act on the information provided.

 Doctors predict disease based on genetics and family history, which allow them to act by providing preventative care.
 As a pastor, when you see data indicating your members are at risk of divorce, you can act on that data by planning sermons that focus on building stronger relationships or promoting marriage support groups.

-You can Access and use Big Data for your Church Today
+Access and Use Data for Your Church Today

-There are many ways to collect data to understand the needs of your congregation and community.
+There are many ways you can collect data to understand the needs of your congregation and community.
 Here are a few tools you can use today.

 1. Social media analytics.

-There are many ways to collect and analyze data from social media to learn more about your following.
+There are many ways to collect and analyze data from social media.
 Facebook has Insights, and Twitter has Analytics.
-More tools are available through Linkedin, Instagram, and other social media channels.
+Additional tools are available through LinkedIn, Instagram, and other social media channels—and there are other resources with advice about how to understand what these tools surface, and to help you with the heavy lifting of interpreting the data.

 2. Surveys and assessments.